Gens du pays: Birthday adaptation

 ("My dear friend, it's your turn / To let yourself be lovingly spoken to.")

 Alternatively, "ami(e)" (friend) is replaced with the name of the person being celebrated.

 For instance, at René Lévesque's funeral, mourners outside the church broke out singing "Mon cher René, c'est à ton tour de te laisser parler d'amour."

-The birthday adaptation uses the familiar, informal and singular "tu" form French personal pronouns, in contrast with the original which uses "vous" pronouns which are either singular but formal, or plural (as with other Latin languages such as Spanish).
+The birthday adaptation uses the familiar, informal and singular "tu" form of French personal pronouns, in contrast with the original which uses "vous" pronouns, which are either singular but formal, or plural (as with other Romance languages such as Spanish).